ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 The following are not strictly required for general IBEX development.
 They will be useful if you are on the project for > 1 year but otherwise probably not worth installing.

+## Explorer context menu shortcut for EPICS terminal

+To add a shortcut to open an EPICS terminal using the context menu in Windows' file explorer, double click `add_epics_context_menu.reg` (from EPICS top) and run as admin.
+This will add a registry key that will enable you to right click in an empty space in file explorer and open the directory in an EPICS terminal.

 ## VNC

 If you are supporting instruments it may be useful to download a VNC client.
 We have not settled on one that we all use but we have used: